Twinklebear/tobj/README.md

 this data is stored in the `indices` member.

-When a `Mesh` contains *per vertex per face* normals or texture coordinates, positions are duplicated to be *per vertex per face* too.
+When a `Mesh` contains *per vertex per face* normals or texture coordinates, positions can be duplicated to be *per vertex per face* too via the `single_index` flag.
 This potentially changes the topology (faces may become disconnected even though their vertices still share a position in space).

-Creation of separate indices for normals and texture coordinates can be requested.
-This also guarantees that the topology of the a mesh does not change when the latter are specified *per vertex per face*.
+By default separate indices for normals and texture coordinates are created.
+This also guarantees that the topology of the `Mesh` does *not* change when either of the latter are specified *per vertex per face*.

 ## Materials